hieuvp/learning-terraform/terraform-and-packer/using-packer-for-building-custom-amis/README.md

 It may also be referred to as a base image or an image template.
 Think of it as a snapshot copy of an operating system that can be launched as a new virtual machine.

-Usually, a golden image will contain:

-- A Windows or Linux operating system installation
-- The latest security patches and updates
-- Configuration specific to your environment
-- Software specific to your environment
-- Security hardening settings, if required by your environment
-- Agents such as an Octopus Deploy Tentacle for deploying software, or a Datadog Agent for monitoring the virtual machine

 The idea is that you set up an operating system to the desired state, save it and then you can re-use it across your infrastructure.